caboche/CuReSim-LoRM/README.md

 1. grinder : the FASTQ file containing the error-prone simulated reads, can be obtained with grinder (see next section for more details)
 2. reads : real reads in FASTQ format
 3. sam: alignment file of real reads mapped against the reference sequences, for example with minimap2 (see next section for more details)
 4. bbmap : identity percentage histogram from the real data which can be obtained with bbmap (see next section for more details about using bbmap)

+The **-o** parameter can be used for the name of the output directory

 # External tools
 ## Grinder